 Moleskine for $9.60 – These are hands down the best affordable notebooks I've come across.
 As I've mentioned before, I carry a pocket-sized, ruled, softcover notebook with me everywhere I go.
-They have a hardcover line as well (and actually a whole array of products from sketchpads to Lord of the Rings themed pads), but their basic ruled notepads are the ones I'm in love with.
+They have a hardcover line as well (and actually a from sketchpads to Lord of the Rings themed pads), but their basic ruled notepads are the ones I'm in love with.
 When you have a memory like mine, this is how you make sure never to forget.

 uni-ball Jetstream pens for $8.12 – Some of you may remember these pens from a few years back when they were given away as freebies.
 Well that's when I got hooked – they're fantastic.
 Though you can probably get them cheaper at your local store.
 Maybe not.
 To be honest, I buy them in bulk, but I doubt you'll want to pay $20 for a box of 12 pens.

 Tide To Go for $8.21 – I'm a klutz and I hate doing laundry.
 Need I say more?
 I keep one of these in my messenger bag at all times and I can't count the number of stains they've saved me from.